Strapontin/The-Incomplete-Repository-of-Decentralized-Finance/src/ERC4626/README.md

 A vault gives a user shares for depositing an amount of the underlying token.
 While the ratio shares/underlying may be 1:1 at the beginning, this will change when the vault earns profit, or lose some (this can happen in a slashing where applicable, or if the vault gets hacked).

 > If a vault has 200 total tokens to back 100 total shares, then each share is worth 2 tokens.

+After understand how vaults work in this code, I suggest you get familiar with the EIP, which is not entirely implemented in this project.
+You may try to implement what's left if you feel like it would strengthen your understanding of this EIP.

+Then, you should find some common vulnerabilities related to vaults, like the infamous Inflation Attack.